Edna Dean Proctor: Themes and reception

 The wide horizon of her birthplace and early home—embracing Mount Kearsarge, Mount Monadnock, and the outlying ranges of the White Mountains, the forests, and the stream flowing through the meadows, made a picturesque landscape during her childhood, which was reflected again and again in her poems, and which may have been an inspiration to high themes.

 Proctor's poetry is characterized by strength and fervor, by lofty thought and melodious numbers.
 Though so patriotic an American, her sympathies enabled her to understand the heart of other races.
 Of her "El Mahdi to the Tribes of the Soudan", Professor Frederick W. H. Myers, of Cambridge, England, said, "It is so Oriental I can hardly believe it was written by any one in the western world"; and James Darmesteter, professor in the College of France, wrote her from Constantinople, asking to include it in a new edition of his brochure of 1885, "The Mahdi".
 Her Song of the Ancient People—the Pueblos of our Southwest was characterized as having the dignity and pathos of a race that beholds all it revered and cherished slipping away.
 John Fiske, in his preface to the Song, said of it:— "As a rendering of Moqui-Zuni thought, it is a contribution of great and permanent value to American literature."

 When her poem, "Heaven, Oh Lord, I Cannot Lose" appeared, it brought a wealth of responses from all over the U.S. Whittier pronounced the poem, "New Hampshire," one of the grandest produced in this country, and his verdict of her poems generally was that they had greater strength and a loftier and higher order of merit than those of any American female writer.
 Of her poem, "Oh, Loved and Lost," he said, "How sweet, tender and lovely the poem is!
 All our hearts were touched by it.
 It is a poem full of power and pathos, yet its shadows are radiant with a holy hope.
 I have read it over and over with deep interest and sympathy, and have found comfort and strength in it."
 He also said of her poem on "Burns," that it was so good, so true, so tender, yet so strong of thought that he hoped the bard himself might read it.

 Yet her sympathies were not alone for matters of race and nation, but were warm and loyal in home and social life, expressing the power of her personality.
-She had an exquisite sympathy with sorrow and suffering, as with "At Home," in which the death of Charley, a wounded soldier boy, within sight of his old home in New Hampshire, was told with thrilling presentability.
+She had sympathy with sorrow and suffering, as with "At Home," in which the death of Charley, a wounded soldier boy, within sight of his old home in New Hampshire, was told with thrilling presentability.